Frequently asked questions

 - Brain Injury Canada: Links to brain injury associations across Canada that provide support support, information, education, advocacy, and a variety of programs and services to those affected by acquired brain injury.(https://www.braininjurycanada.ca/abi-associations/)

 In the case of a concussion and mild traumatic brain injuries, an initial assessment is recommended within the first 6 months post-injury.
-Follow-ups are recommended mid-rehabilitation to confirm if the therapies selected are effective for that patient & inform if other methods should be tried, and post-rehabilitation to confirm if a patient has returned to a healthy norm or requires further rehabilitation.
+Follow-ups are recommended mid-rehabilitation to confirm if the therapies selected are effective for that patient & inform if other methods should be tried, and post-rehabilitation to confirm if a patient has returned to a healthy norm, requires further rehabilitation or if long-term accommodations are to be implemented.

 For athletes, more frequent follow-ups are recommended throughout their recovery to assist in informing return-to-play timelines, and most importantly to ensure a patient does not return to play before symptoms and cognitive performance have returned to normal – avoiding risk of second impact syndrome.